joeblankenship1/Critical_Thinking/README.md

 # A Primer for Critical Thinking
-Please feel free to contact me with any changes or additions you would like to see!
+Please feel free to share, fork, and use my materials for educational purposes.

+I also urge you to create wiki pages so we can improve the course content with additional reference material.

-Please refer to the notes section of the slides for source information.
+Refer to the notes section of the slides for source information.

+If there are any other issues or concerns with the materials, please let me know.

+Thanks and enjoy learning!